 - 1. This setup requires Mac OS X 10.9 or later.
 It will only work if Mail is showing the special Junk mailbox at the top section of the mailbox list.
-If the Junk mailbox is not visible, you can get Mail to show it (without enabling Mail's built-in junk mail filter) by following the instructions in Automatically Deleting Old Spam Messages. - For each account, select the mailbox that the server junk filter is using and choose Mailbox ▷ Use This Mailbox As ▷ Junk Mailbox.
-This will make Mail show it under the special Junk mailbox. - 3.
-Change the SpamSieve rule to move messages to the special Junk mailbox rather than the Spam mailbox. - 4.
-Choose SpamSieve Change Settings from Mail's Message menu and, when prompted, enter Junk as the name of the mailbox for trained spam messages.
+If the Junk mailbox is not visible, you can get Mail to show it (without enabling Mail's built-in junk mail filter) by following the instructions in Automatically Deleting Old Spam Messages. - 2.
+For each account, find the mailbox that the server junk filter is using and tell Mail to show it under the special Junk mailbox. - On macOS 10.12 and later, go to Preferences ▷ Accounts ▷ Mailbox Behaviors and select it from the Junk Mailbox pop-up menu. - On Mac OS X 10.11 and earlier, select the mailbox and choose Mailbox ▷ Use This Mailbox As ▷ Junk Mailbox. - 3.
+Change the SpamSieve rule to move messages to the special Junk mailbox rather than the Spam mailbox.

-5. Delete any Spam/Junk mailboxes that are no longer in use.
+- 4. Choose SpamSieve Change Settings from Mail's Message menu and, when prompted, enter Junk as the name of the mailbox for trained spam messages. - 5.
+Delete any Spam/Junk mailboxes that are no longer in use.